-Planning policies should be based on robust and up-to-date assessments of the needs for open space, sports and recreation facilities ... and opportunities for new provision (paragraph 96);

-Planning policies ... should protect and enhance public rights of way and access (paragraph 98);

-The designation of land as Local Green Space through local and neighbourhood plans allows communities to identify and protect green areas of particular importance to them (paragraph 99).
+- "Planning policies should be based on robust and up-to-date assessments of the needs for open space, sports and recreation facilities ... and opportunities for new provision." (para.
+96); - "Planning policies ... should protect and enhance public rights of way and access" (para.
+98); - "The designation of land as Local Green Space through local and neighbourhood plans allows communities to identify and protect green areas of particular importance to them." (para.
+99).